-It is proposed that a 25m high tree telecommunications mast with a 8m x 8m base station be constructed on a flat surface area on Portion 112 of Farm Hans Moes Kraal, George, Westen Cape.
+It is proposed that a 25m high lattice telecommunications mast with a 10m x 10m base station be constructed on a flat surface area on Portion 112 of Farm Hans Moes Kraal, George, Westen Cape.
 The base station and mast will be enclosed with a 2.4m high palisade fence with an access gate.
-Please refer to Appendix A for locality maps Appendix B for site plans.